TRUCK CRASH AUTO ACCIDENT ATTORNEYS MN

 The semitrailer truck rumbled south down Houston County Road 9, a two-lane highway that rolls across the fertile farmland of southeast Minnesota.
 It was an overcast Saturday morning in March.
 The roads were clear of ice and snow, and the truck’s trailer was loaded with giant bales of hay.
 Dale and Teresa Erickson, married for 26 years, were cruising north in their pickup.
 Both vehicles were headed for a curve.
 When the semi driver felt the hay shift, he slammed on the brakes.
 But it was too late.

 Ten bales, each weighing an estimated 1,200 pounds, flew off.
 One crushed the pickup’s cab.
 Passers-by dragged Teresa out, but the pickup caught fire with Dale pinned inside.
 Both died within days.
 The truck’s owner and driver now face four misdemeanor charges, including failing to secure the load.
 This is the kind of violation that would have been caught during a roadside safety inspection.
-But federal records show that the driver, who put on about 5,000 miles a year transporting grain, feed and hay, hadn’t undergone such a check from a certified inspector since October of 2000.
+Federal records show that the driver put on about 5,000 miles a year transporting grain, feed and hay.
+However, he hadn’t undergone such a check from a certified inspector since October of 2000.
 That inspection only came after another crash in which someone was injured.

 TRUCK SAFETY INSPECTIONS

 Millions of large trucks crisscross state and federal highways every day.
-Truck haul billions of tons of goods between factories and fields and warehouses and stores.
+Trucks haul billions of tons of goods between factories and fields and warehouses and stores.
 Federal and state regulations govern truckers’ driving hours, equipment maintenance and load sizes.
-However, enforcement of those rules through surprise roadside inspections has been falling nationally and in Minnesota.
+However, enforcement of those rules through surprise roadside inspections has been falling.

-Some truckers avoid weigh stations; the ones that drive in, ‘those are the ones we probably don’t need to be looking at’ said a former inspector.
+Some truckers avoid weigh stations.
+The ones that drive in are the ones we probably don’t need to be looking at, said a former inspector.
 Even the weigh stations that dot the highway system are equipped to inspect just a fraction of the trucks that pass through.
 Last year, for instance, 433,078 vehicles went through the Minnesota weigh station on Interstate 94 near Moorhead while it was open.
 About 3,800 were inspected.

 The trucking industry argues that inspections take time and cut into productivity.
 Inspections should target trucking companies with a history of problems, they argue.
-Over the long haul, they say, the rate of fatal truck crashes has declined (despite a recent uptick), and most collisions involving trucks are caused by the driver of a car or other passenger vehicle.
+Over the long haul, they say, the rate of fatal truck crashes has declined (despite a recent uptick).
+Further, they argue that most collisions involving trucks are caused by the driver of a car or other passenger vehicle.

 DANGEROUS LARGE TRUCKS ON THE ROAD CAUSE ACCIDENTS

 Each state has its own roadside inspection program, partly funded through the Federal Motor Carrier Safety Administration.
 Their purpose is to reduce crashes involving large trucks and buses.
-In Minnesota, that task falls mostly to the State Patrol’s commercial vehicle division, which conducted most of the state’s nearly 31,000 inspections last year.
-It employs about 100 inspectors; about 15 local law enforcement officers around the state are also certified inspectors.
+In Minnesota, that task falls mostly to the State Patrol’s commercial vehicle division.
+In fact, they conducted most of the state’s nearly 31,000 inspections last year.
+The MN State Patrol employs about 100 inspectors.
+In addition, about 15 local law enforcement officers around the state are also certified inspectors.

 MN TRUCK CAR ACCIDENT

 In Minnesota, nearly two-thirds to three-quarters of inspections in recent years have been done on vehicles that law enforcement pulls over in traffic, officials said.
-It’s a strategy used to catch problem vehicles avoiding weigh stations by using back roads, as well as inspect more that travel only inside state borders.
+It’s a strategy used to catch problem vehicles avoiding weigh stations by using back roads.
+Also, inspecting more moore trucks that travel only inside state borders.
 Those stops typically result in more out-of-service violations for either the truck, the driver, or both, a State Patrol spokeswoman said.

-While any state trooper can stop a truck or bus for traffic infractions or basic industry violations, the State Patrol recently increased the number who are certified inspectors by 19, to 44 not including supervisors.
+While any state trooper can stop a truck or bus for traffic infractions or basic industry violations, the State Patrol recently increased the number who are certified inspectors.
 Inspectors go through extensive training and have to stay current on a long list of often-changing federal regulations for trucks, drivers and hazardous materials, as well as state laws.

 PROVING TRUCK AT FAULT FOR HITTING CAR